 Mark Lloyd became Chief Executive of the Local Government Association in November 2015.
 He brought to the LGA ten years' experience as a Council Chief Executive (Cambridgeshire County Council from 2008 and Durham County Council from 2005).

-Mark is a Trustee of Arthur Rank Hospice Charity and a patron of the Whitehall Industry Group.
+Mark is a patron of the Whitehall Industry Group.

 Mark has overall responsibility for 349 members of staff and a budget of £54.1m